bokesan/skred/README.md

 # SKRED

-A SK combinator graph reduction engine implemented in Java.
+An SK combinator graph reduction engine implemented in Java.

 Features:

 * A simple core language.
-* Build-in functions for arithmetic and structured data.
+* Built-in functions for arithmetic and structured data.
-* Can be used standalone or as target for a more sophisticated compiler.
+* Can be used standalone or as the target language for a more sophisticated compiler.
 * Reasonable performance (for SK combinator reduction, that is).

 ## Documentation